 41. Range Of Motion – Aim for a full range of movement with every exercise you perform.
 This allows more muscle fiber to be stimulated and damaged, meaning greater muscle growth.
 Controlling the pace of movement will also help.

-47. Take A week Off – Sometimes the best thing you can do for your body is nothing at all.
-After a really hard six week training phase, it’s usually a good idea to take a complete week off training.
-This allows your body to fully repair and recover from the gruelling demand you’ve put on it.
+47. Take A Week Off – Sometimes the best thing you can do for your body is nothing at all.
+After a really hard six-week training phase, it’s usually a good idea to take a complete week off training.
+This allows your body to fully repair and recover from the grueling demand you’ve put on it.
 If you really can’t bear to be away from the gym, opt for a 50pc week.
-No one can keep going full pelt for ever.
+No one can keep going full pelt forever.

 Stay hydrated – Keeping yourself hydrated does not only fuel your cells, it also helps in regulating body temperatures and heart rate.
 Water is one of the main things you lose if you are doing an exercise and it is important to replenish what is lost to keep your body hydrated.

 Calories do count – Calories in and out sums up a lot how well a diet works.
-General rule of thumb – if your goal is to lose weight you need to burn more than you are consuming every day.
+The general rule of thumb – if your goal is to lose weight you need to burn more than you are consuming every day.

 Food should be a nutrient, not a drug – Think of your body as a Ferrari.
-You want ot put in the best fuel you can atleast 80%-90% of the time.
+You want to put in the best fuel you can at least 80%-90% of the time.
 People often use food as an anti-depressant, and choose treats with little nutrient value that they think will make them feel better.
 Foods containing high-fructose corn syrup as well as sugar, fat, and taste enhancers can lead to behavioral reactions similar to those caused by drugs such as cocaine.

 Your mind and brain need a breather – Taking a few moments out of the daily grind is essential to reduce stress, which makes you vulnerable to illness.
 Ways to give your mind and brain a “time out” include breathing exercises and meditation.
 You can elicit a “relaxation response” by performing diaphragmatic breathing, in which you hold your breath for a second, then slowly exhale through the mouth while focusing on a word or phrase